Bustle Digital Group Ethics

-Every full-time writer and editor across all of Bustle Digital Group’s verticals is judiciously trained in libel.
-This includes an extensive presentation by a Senior News Editor, and a quiz to make sure they comprehend the importance of accurate reporting and the dangers of misleading statements.
+Every writer and editor across all of Bustle Digital Group’s verticals is judiciously trained in libel.
+This includes an extensive presentation by a member of editorial leadership, and a quiz to make sure they comprehend the importance of accurate reporting and the dangers of misleading statements.

 The goal of good journalism is to reduce the distance between the news and the reader — to make readers feel as though they themselves have witnessed an event or interviewed a subject.
 This is reflected in all Bustle Digital Group’s editorial policies.
 Writers and editors are expected to question the apparent narratives that reverberate across publications and look for the original sources, rather than obvious reports.

 All editorial employees are trained on how to look for these primary sources — the original legal, governmental, or personal accounts of a story.
 Whenever possible, we make these documents available to the reader so they can make judgements and ask questions for themselves.
 We exercise due diligence at every step in the reporting process, and that includes vetting our sources thoroughly to ensure that they are trustworthy and well-informed.
 We also rigorously identify the origins of all information — quotes, arguments, data, etc. — and make every effort to seek out and elevate marginalized voices and, on stories dealing with issues of identity, to give individuals identifying with the group in question space to weigh in.

 Anonymous narratives or interviews are discouraged and require management approval, as they are often unfair to the accused.
-Typically, anonymous interviews or bits of information are permitted only when a source or one of their associates will be put in mortal danger if their identity is revealed.
 If anonymity is granted, it is noted in the story for transparency to the reader.

-All interviews, whether oral or written, are explicitly confirmed as on the record, so there is no confusion between sources and Bustle Digital Group employees.
-There is also a zero tolerance policy for quid-pro-quo, or the exchange of money or gifts for a source’s cooperation with a story.
+All interviews, whether oral or written, are explicitly confirmed as on the record, so there is no confusion between sources and Bustle Digital Group writers and editors.
+There is also a zero tolerance policy for quid pro quo, or the exchange of money or gifts for a source’s cooperation with a story.

 All Bustle Digital Group’s sites have a zero-tolerance policy on plagiarism.
 Writers should, and must, use their own words to describe ideas and events, as well as clearly cite the sources, if any, of the work.
-Bustle Digital Group also does not permit writers to “plagiarize” themselves by recycling old phrases or arguments they’ve used in the past.
-This is also unacceptable.
+Bustle Digital Group also does not permit writers to “plagiarize” themselves by recycling old phrases they’ve used in the past.